 We have decades of experience in managing both HMO’s and hostels.
 We provide advice on maximising your income, applying for a license, on the additional regulatory requirements, guaranteeing the rent, management of the property and minimising the landlord’s risk.

 House in Multiple Occupation (HMO) properties can be rented out by at least 3 tenants who are not from a single family, but share facilities such as the bathroom and kitchen.

-Your property may require planning permission or a property licence.
+Your property may require planning permission or a property license.
 We can help you find out whether you need planning permission and how to apply for it.

 A landlord without the relevant HMO license can be fined and face repaying up to 12 months' rent.

-As a landlord you are legally allowed to live in a HMO with your tenants.
-However, if you are interested in our Guaranteed Rent scheme, a live-in landlord would not be accepted as we require an empty property.
+As a landlord, you are legally allowed to live in a HMO with your tenants.
+However, if you are interested in our Guaranteed Rent Scheme, a live-in landlord would be accepted as we require an empty property.

 HMOs must have a license if the property is occupied by 5 or more people who rent from the same landlord.
 Licensing helps to make sure that HMOs are safe and run properly.

 As a HMO landlord, you have extra legal responsibilities which includes fire and general safety, water supply and drainage, gas and electricity, waste disposal and general upkeep of the HMO.